-By way of illustration, for a club applying for a voluntary agreement by 31 December 2019 to enter into force from the 2020/21 UEFA club competition and covering the four reporting periods ending 2020 (T+1), 2021 (T+2), 2022 (T+3) and 2023 (T+4), the club must demonstrate compliance with the break-even requirement for the current monitoring period to be assessed in licence season 2023/24 covering the reporting periods ending 2021, 2022 and 2023.
+For a club applying for a voluntary agreement by 31 December 2019 to enter into force from the 2020/21 UEFA club competitions and covering the four reporting periods ending 2020 (T+1), 2021 (T+2), 2022 (T+3) and 2023 (T+4), the club must demonstrate compliance with the break-even requirement for the current monitoring period to be assessed in licence season 2023/24 and covering the reporting periods ending 2021, 2022 and 2023.

-4. Possibility for entering a voluntary agreement
+4. Possibility of entering into a voluntary agreement

-The CFCB will review each application and the information provided and contact will be made with the respective club about any additional information requirements and the possible conclusion of a voluntary agreement.
+The CFCB will review each application and the information provided and the club will be contacted for any additional information required and the possible conclusion of a voluntary agreement.